-300.530(f) & (i) SF, SASF 60-Day Correction If, as a result of a disciplinary action, the IEP team determined that behavior was a manifestation of the student's disability, the student was returned to the placement from which the student was removed, unless the removal was for possession of a weapon, drugs, or infliction of serious bodily injury or when the parents and PEA agree to the change of placement.
-Student File Review Method: If the student was returned to the placement from which the student was removed, unless the parent and the PEA agreed to a change of placement, mark this item I. 300.530(d) SF, SASF Review the file to determine if the student who has been suspended or expelled continued to be provided FAPE, including services and adaptations described in the IEP.
-60-Day Correction Student File Review Method: Determine if there is a description indicating how FAPE will occur.
-If a new IEP or addendum was not written, there should be meeting notes or other documentation (PWN) regarding the services that will be provided and how they will be provided.
-If one or the other is documented, mark this item I.
+300.530(f) & (i) SF, SASF 60-Day Correction If, as a result of a disciplinary action, the IEP team determined that behavior was a manifestation of the student's disability, the student was returned to the placement from which the student was removed, unless the removal was for possession of a weapon, of drugs, or for infliction of serious bodily injury or when the parents and PEA agree to the change of placement.
+Student File Review Method: Look for evidence/documentation that the student was returned to the previous placement if the removal was not for the possession of a weapon, of drugs, or for infliction of serious bodily injury or if the parents and PEA agree to the change of placement, If the student was returned to the placement from which the student was removed, unless the parent and the PEA agreed to a change of placement, mark this item I. 300.530(d) SF, SASF Review the file to determine whether the student who has been suspended or expelled continued to be provided FAPE, including services and adaptations described in the IEP.
+60-Day Correction Student File Review Method: Determine whether there is a description indicating how FAPE will occur.
+If a new IEP or addendum was not written, there should be meeting notes or other documentation (PWN) regarding the services that will be provided and how they will be provided. • If one or the other is documented, mark this item I.